JonnyBanana/Rubber-Ducky_Disable_Windows-Defender_Technician-Edition/README.md

 In my activities as a technician I have to format many computers during the month, and as many refuse to buy the license </br>
 i have to use a lot of crack (although I do not recommend every time, but the money they pull at the time ...).

-Since the windows 10 defenses are slightly improved compared to the previous ones (even if it is still punctured like a colander ...),</br> I had the need to write a quick rubber ducky script that would disable Windows Defender on windows 10 platforms (the more installed system in our time).
+Since the windows 10 defenses are slightly improved compared to the previous ones </BR>(even if it is still punctured like a colander ...),</br> I had the need to write a quick rubber ducky script that would disable Windows Defender on windows 10 platforms (the more installed system in our time).

 I have also added an additional script that reports UAC and windows defender to the recommended settings.
 The Scripts are two: Killer and Healer, the first disables and the second of course rehabilitates everything.